primalbrassband/intro_CS/README.md

 mismatch_fixer loads a text file, converts the strings into iterable format, iterates through characters. when it points to a "(", "{", or "[" symbol, the program begins looking for that symbols partner value.
 If a partner value exists but is from a different key, the mismatched partner is swapped with the intended value from the dictionary of symbols being iterated over.

+DNA extraction yield graph is a code to show an example of taking tables from excel, converting to .csv, manipulating the data to ensure reliable output, and then plotting the data.
+This was for an experiment at work.